Ancient Times (when gods still walked the earth among humans)

 There was no response.
 Silk merchant Lao Fu entered the palace’s outer courtyard.
 The fierce storm did not seem to penetrate the walls that surrounded the palace.
 In fact, the outer court yard was free of any rain and the temperature was warm instead of being the cold temperatures that Lao had been fighting since he left the public house that morning.
 It was unusual.
 Shivers ran up Lao’s skin.
 The silence was eerie and added to his nerves.
 This palace seemed too strange.
 Maybe it was safer to stay in the storm than here?

 Unfortunately, he did not have much of a choice.
-His horse was too injured to keep travelling.
+His horse was too weary from an injury to keep travelling.
 His horse injuring its leg earlier in the day.
-An injury made it hard for the mare to walk.
-It could not keep up with the caravan once they enter the forest.
+It cause the horse to limp and made it hard for the mare to travel fast.
+It could not keep up with the caravan and quickly got left behind on the road.

 Then it began to rain hard.
-Before, it had only been falling lightly when they left, but by mid-afternoon, the wind had picked up along with falling rain.
+Before, it had only been falling lightly when they left that morning, but by mid-afternoon, the wind had picked up along with falling rain.
 The bridge to cross the large river had been wiped out by flooding.
 Not seeing another way to cross it, Lao Fu was force to leave the road that safely cut through the forest in an attempt to find some other way to cross the river.
-With the driving rain and darkness falling, it became too dangerous for him to move forward.
+The driving rain and darkness falling made it too dangerous for him to move forward.
 Safer to stop and wait out the storm for the night than risk worse pressing forward.
-Besides, since leaving the road, he had no clue as to where he was as the storm blocked out the stars in the sky to help him navigate his way.
+Besides, since leaving the road, he had no clue as to where he was as the storm clouds blocked out the stars in the sky to help him navigate his way.
 Better to wait until daylight.
 He could then figure out where exactly he was and how to get back home.

 He spotted the brightly colored gate doors that framed the Palace’s entrance as he was looking for a place to rest.
 Thank the gods.
 It was better than a cave that he hoping for.
 Definitely a blessing.
 It was truly a miracle.
 His faithful mare could not go any farther and the storm was not about to stop.
 They both were soaked to the bone.
 The temperature was dropping fast.
 The palace in the middle of the forest was a life saver.
 Hopefully he could find some dry clothes and food to eat.